Meet Macaulay Culkin, retro video game nerd

 "The next thing you know, we're private messaging and figuring out a way to go up there," Culkin said.
 "I visited the developers up in San Francisco, and got to hang out with everyone working on the new game, got to play the beta for two days.
 We totally beat it, which like, yeah, he was very impressed."

-The "he" was Greg Johnson himself.
+The "he" was Johnson himself.
 Culkin actually ended up introducing Johnson to a few benign glitches that he and his friends had discovered in the original game, including a move that granted players infinite rocket skates.
 In return, Johnson showed Culkin original concept art and talked about the early days of designing the game.
 He even signed Culkin's ToeJam & Earl cartridge.

 "I was so giddy when I got my cartridge signed," Culkin said.
 "It was almost like a meeting an oracle.
 It kind of really was.
 It was just fascinating to get inside of his head. ...
 It's such a wacky game."